MicrosoftDocs/quantum-docs-pr/articles/contributing/style-guide.md

 The above advice notwithstanding, there are many forms of shorthand that see common and pervasive use in quantum computing.
 We suggest using existing and common shorthand where it exists, especially for operations that are intrinsic to the operation of a target machine.
 For example, we choose the name `X` instead of `ApplyX`, and `Rz` instead of `RotateAboutZ`.
-When using such shorthand, operation names should be uppercase.
+When using such shorthand, operation names should be all uppercase (e.g.: `MAJ`).

 Some care is required when applying this convention in the case of commonly used acronyms and initialisms such as "QFT" for "quantum Fourier transform."
 We suggest following general .NET conventions for the use of acronyms and initialisms in full names, which prescribe that: